xmlking/spectacular/docs/hasura-auth.md

 ## Organizations

-Generally a user belongs to and is managed by one _organization_, however the user can receive authorizations from multiple other _organizations_ (delegated authorizations).
+Generally a user belongs to and is managed by one _organization_, however the user can receive invitation to join multiple _organizations_ by respective `org:owner`s.
-Anyways, a user should be able to use the same identity(JWT) to switch between _organizations_.
+Anyways, a user should be able to use the same identity(JWT) to switch between _organizations_ with-in the _Application_.

 An user who has the membership of an organization is referred to as an organization member (i.e. member) within that organization's context.

 ![Auth Flow](./images/org-members.webp)

-Some users may be belongs to more then one _organization_. this is called **multi-tenancy**. such users may have different roles in different _Organizations_
+Some users may be belongs to more then one _organization_. this is called **multi-tenancy**. such users may have different _Roles_ in different _Organizations_

 Let’s take an example to understand how everything connects: